the-pudding/karen-data/README.md

 #### `npm run combine-states`

 Combines annual national level data files from `input/state/`.
 There is a separate .txt file for each state from 1910–2018.
 More details can be found in `documents/StateReadMe.pdf`.
+Combines data in a single csv at `input/state/combinedFiles.csv`.

-TO-DO: need to fix script timeout and add rank.
+TO-DO: need to add rank.

 ## Notes